C0D3D3V/Moodle-DL/README.md

 ---

-### Contributing
+## 🏆 Contributing
-I'm open for all forks, feedback and Pull Requests ;)

-I am happy about every contribution to the project.
-Because my studies are slowly coming to an end, I am looking for a new Contributor/Maintainer for this project.
-So if someone is interested in continuing the project or adding a lot new features, please feel free to contact me by mail.
+Do you have a great new feature idea or just want to be part of the project ?
+Awesome!
+Every contribution is welcome!
+If you want to find out more about how to contribute to the project, please checkout our [CONTRIBUTING.md](CONTRIBUTING.md)!

-### License
+## ⚖️ License

-This project is licensed under the terms of the *GNU General Public License v3.0*.
-For further information, please look [here](http://choosealicense.com/licenses/gpl-3.0/) or [here<sup>(DE)</sup>](http://www.gnu.org/licenses/gpl-3.0.de.html).
+This project is licensed under the GPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details

-To mention here is, that this project is based on a project from [LucaVazz](https://github.com/LucaVazz/DualisWatcher).
-He did a very great job creating a "DualisWatcher".